UNIVERSE-HPC/course-material/high_performance_computing/supercomputing/02_understanding_supercomputing.md

 To undertake the practical sessions in this course you'll need one of the following:

 - A machine with OpenMP and MPI installed (see links to instructions below), although you won't be able to run the Slurm job scheduler examples unless you have access to ARCHER2 which these examples assume.
 - The Slurm job submission examples presented assume access to [ARCHER2](https://www.archer2.ac.uk/) which has OpenMP and MPI preinstalled.
-These examples can be made to work on other HPC infrastructures, such as [DiRAC](https://dirac.ac.uk/), but due to differences in how these systems are configured, prior knowledge of job scripts and the correct parameters to use for those systems will be required.
+These examples can be made to work on other HPC infrastructures, such as [DiRAC](https://dirac.ac.uk/) or Oxford's ARC, but due to differences in how these systems are configured, prior knowledge of job scripts and the correct parameters to use for those systems will be required.

 ### Local machine installation